-De minimis activities are those that, when taken together, establish only a trivial connection with the taxing State.
-An activity conducted within a taxing State on a regular or systematic basis or pursuant to a company policy (whether such policy is in writing or not) shall normally not be considered trivial.
-Whether or not an activity consists of a trivial or non-trivial connection with the State is to be measured on both a qualitative and quantitative basis.
-If such activity either qualitatively or quantitatively creates a non-trivial connection with the taxing State, then such activity exceeds the protection of P.L.
+De minimis activities are those activities that, when taken together, establish only a trivial connection with the taxing State.
+An activity conducted within a taxing State on a regular or systematic basis or pursuant to a company policy (whether such policy is in writing or not)-shall normally will not be considered trivial.
+Whether or not an activity consists of a trivial or non-trivial connection with the a State is to be measured on both a qualitative and quantitative basis.
+If such activity either qualitatively or quantitatively creates a non-trivial connection with the taxing State, and is otherwise not protected, then such the activity exceeds the protection of P.L.
 86-272.
-Establishing that the disqualifying activities only account for a relatively small part of the business conducted within the taxing State is not determinative of whether a de minimis level of activity exists.
-The relative economic importance of the disqualifying in-state activities, as compared to the protected activities, does not determine whether the conduct of the disqualifying activities within the taxing State is inconsistent with the limited protection afforded by P.L.
+Establishing that the disqualifying unprotected activities only account for a relatively small part of the business conducted within the taxing State is not determinative of whether athe activities are de minimis-level-of-activity-exists.
+The relative economic importance of-the disqualifyingunprotected in-state activities, as compared to the-protected activities, does not determine whether the conduct of the disqualifying unprotected activities within the taxing State is inconsistent with the limited protection afforded by P.L.
 86-272.